Back to ArticlesBy Adrien Laurent

 Creatio is a CRM and process management platform that has gained traction for its no-code customization capabilities.
 It offers CRM for sales, marketing, and service, and is known for being highly adaptable to different industries.
 Creatio has specific solutions and templates for pharma – e.g., Keen 360's Life Sciences CRM on Creatio Marketplace.

 • Features: Creatio's CRM provides a unified database for leads, contacts, and accounts, with tools for opportunity management, marketing campaigns, and case management.
 The standout feature is the Workflow automation – users can design complex business processes (approvals, notifications, data processing) without coding.
 For pharma/biotech, Creatio highlights support for field force management, sample distribution tracking, and key account management via its vertical solutions.
-One article on Creatio's site lists customer profiling, territory planning, sampling management, and field engagement tracking as key pharma CRM features, which suggests these are available either in the core or via templates.
+Key pharma CRM features include customer profiling, territory planning, sampling management, and field engagement tracking.
 Creatio also supports offline mobile access, which is important for reps in the field.
-Another benefit is an integrated marketing automation module (email campaigns, etc.), similar to having a built-in marketing hub.
+Another benefit is an integrated marketing automation module (email campaigns, multi-channel engagement, medical events management).

 • Integrations: Being a modern platform, Creatio has APIs and can connect to external systems.
 There is a marketplace of connectors and add-ons.
 For example, connectors to Outlook, Gmail, and various telephony systems exist.
 Keen 360 (a partner) provides a pre-configured Life Sciences solution on Creatio that likely includes integration points typical for pharma (maybe IMS data, or Veeva Network data?).
 Since Creatio can be on-prem, integration with on-prem databases or tools is feasible.
 It's flexible in terms of connecting with legacy systems due to its API and the ability to create custom data objects.